maksimshirma/weather_sounds/README.md

-# 🚀 Welcome to your new awesome project!
+# 🚀 Welcome to my new awesome project!

 Hello!
 This is the pet project called "Weather Sounds".